When a search engine shows you results for a search, the pages shown are likely in order based upon a mix of relevance and importance.

 The approach was tested with a large number of pages, but they tell us that it might lose some value as more “spam blogs” become prevalent on the Web.

-This particular method may have lost some value over the past couple of years with the proliferation of splogs, and may be a good example of a reranking method that might potentially change over time.
+This particular method may have lost some value over the past couple of years with the proliferation of splogs and maybe a good example of how to rerank search results that might potentially change over time.

 9. By Ages of Linking Domains